SunGard-Labs/grunt-sg-release/README.md

     }
 });
 ```

-A release can then be made with 'grunt sg_release:release --releaseVersion 2.0.0 --developVersion 2.1.0-SNAPSHOT'
-A hotfix can be started with 'grunt sg_release:hotfixStart --releaseVersion 2.0.1 --developVersion 2.1.0-SNAPSHOT' and finished  with 'grunt sg_release:hotfixFinish --releaseVersion 2.0.1 --developVersion 2.1.0-SNAPSHOT'
+A release can then be made with `grunt sg_release:release --releaseVersion 2.0.0 --developVersion 2.1.0-SNAPSHOT`.
+A hotfix can be started with `grunt sg_release:hotfixStart --releaseVersion 2.0.1 --developVersion 2.1.0-SNAPSHOT` and finished with `grunt sg_release:hotfixFinish --releaseVersion 2.0.1 --developVersion 2.1.0-SNAPSHOT`.

 #### options.finishOnly